-At year-end, the carrying amount of the Association's deposits totaled \$302,083 and the bank balances totaled \$315,099.
-Additionally, at year-end, the Association has \$68,205 invested in the Illinois Funds.
+At year-end, the carrying amount of the Association's deposits totaled \$503,192 and the bank balances totaled \$524,551.

 Interest Rate Risk.
 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The Association limits interest rate risk by structuring the investment portfolio so that securities mature to meet cash requirements for ongoing operations, thereby avoiding the need to sell securities on the open market prior to maturity.
-The Illinois Funds has an average maturity of less than one year.

 Credit Risk.
 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The Association limits credits risk by investing in the safest types of securities.
-The Association's investments in the Illinois Funds are rated AAA by Fitch.

 Custodial Credit Risk.
 In the case of deposits, this is the risk that in the event of a bank failure, the Association's deposits may not be returned to it.
 The Association limits custodial credit risk for deposits by not maintaining funds in any financial institution that is not a member of the FDIC or SIPC system.
 Furthermore, the Association will not maintain funds in any financial institution not willing ti post, or not capable of posting, required collateral for funds in excess of the FDIC or SPIC insurable limits.
-At May 31, 2023, the Association's investments in the Illinois Funds was not subject to custodial credit risk.
 At year-end, the entire amount of the bank balance of deposits was covered by collateral, federal depository or equivalent insurance.